broadinstitute/seqr/deploy/LOCAL_INSTALL.md

 1. Go to the project page
 2. Click on Edit Datasets
-3. Enter the elasticsearch index name (set via the `--es-index` arg at loading time), and submit the form.
+3. Enter the elasticsearch index name (the `$INDEX_NAME` argument you provided at loading time), and submit the form.

 #### Enable read viewing in the browser (optional):